-An interim dividend of HK3.5 cents per ordinary share, totalling HK\$7,870,000, was paid to the shareholders of the Company on 19th October 2016.
+An interim dividend of HK2.5 cents per ordinary share and a special interim dividend of HK2.0 cents per ordinary share, totalling HK\$10,353,000, was paid to the shareholders of the Company on 15th September 2017.

-The Directors recommended a final dividend of HK3.0 cents per ordinary share, totalling HK\$6,813,000 (in 2015, the final dividend was HK1.5 cents per ordinary share, totalling HK\$3,355,000).
-This recommendation is subject to the approval of the shareholders at the forthcoming Annual General Meeting, which will be held on 12th June 2017.
-Upon the approval of the shareholders, the final dividend warrant will be payable on or before 28th June 2017 to the shareholders of the Company whose names appear on the register of members on 19th June 2017.
+The Directors recommended a final dividend of HK3.5 cents per ordinary share, totalling HK\$8,053,000 (in 2016, the final dividend was HK3.0 cents per ordinary share, totalling HK\$6,902,000).
+This recommendation is subject to the approval of the shareholders at the forthcoming Annual General Meeting, which will be held on 11th June 2018.
+Upon the approval of the shareholders, the final dividend warrant will be payable on or before 28th June 2018 to the shareholders of the Company whose names appear on the register of members on 19th June 2018.

-The total dividend paid per ordinary share for the year ended 31st December 2016 will be HK6.5 cents, compared with HK5.0 cents per ordinary share for the year ended 31st December 2015, representing an increase of 30%.
+The total dividend paid per ordinary share for the year ended 31st December 2017 will be HK8.0 cents, compared with HK6.5 cents per ordinary share for the year ended 31st December 2016, representing an increase of 23.1%.